FitriMakmor/RCAsmt/README.md

 - Once all was completed, I ran the php code using xampp (which was completely unnecessary, but since I already have it installed and ready for my course assignment, I believe it was easier for me to do so)
 - I did a bit of fixing and troubleshooting before finally giving particular attention to the newlines to make sure that the source output would look nice.

 The rest I believe are pretty self-explanatory in the code.
-Hope the code is to your liking :smile:
+Hope the code is to your liking. :smile: